Martín Gálvez

-Martín Venancio Gálvez Asún (born 17 July 1962), also known by his nickname Tincho Gálvez, is a Chilean professional former footballer who played as a forward for clubs in Chile, Portugal and Mexico.
+Martín Venancio Gálvez Asún (born 17 July 1962) is a Chilean professional former footballer who played as a forward for clubs in Chile, Portugal and Mexico.

 Club career

 A left-footed forward, as a young player he played for Colegio Calasanz and the La Reina League Team.
 Next, he joined Universidad de Chile youth system, being a well remembered player and team captain.
 In Chile, he also played for O'Higgins, Deportes Concepción and Audax Italiano.

 Thanks of an Argentine friend of his brother, who had played for Braga, he came to Portugal and joined Vitória Guimarães on loan for nine months in the 1984–85 season.
 Then he moved to Mexico and played for Cruz Azul and Pumas UNAM.
 For UNAM, he became the first foreign player after around ten years and won the 1989 CONCACAF Champions' Cup.

 International career

 He represented Chile at the 1983 Pan American Games in Caracas, Venezuela, scoring a goal versus United States U23.